 There are two ways to create links in the Image Block:

 - Turn the image itself into a clickable link.

 - Add a button below the title and subtitle.

 In the Design tab, set a link from the Image Link drop-down menu.
 Choose from:

 - On Image - The entire image becomes a clickable link.

 - Button - Add a button inline with the text, below the title and subtitle.
-You can style the button in the Style Editor.
+You can style the button in the Site Styles panel.